 When it comes to covering up a flat roof, your options are both limited and expansive.
 What that means in a nutshell is that your traditional roofing materials such as asphalt shingles, concrete tiles, and corrugated metal are out of the window.
-That being said, flat roof systems such as PVC, TPO, EPDM rubber, and others, each have their distinct pros and cons.
+That said, flat roof systems such as PVC, TPO, EPDM rubber, and others, each have their distinct pros and cons.

 Need a Roofer?
 Get 4 Free Quotes From Local Pros:

-Start Here Enter Your Zip Code:
+Enter Your Zip Code:

-Systems like asphalt shingles and concrete or clay tiles are installed by overlapping one row on top of another.
-They work cohesively with the pitch of the roof to shed rainwater and snow as it falls from the sky.
+Systems designed for sloped roofs, such as asphalt shingles and concrete or clay tiles, are installed by overlapping one row on top of another.
+These systems work cohesively with the pitch of the roof to shed rainwater and snow as it falls from the sky.

 Your main goal when covering a flat roof is to create a barrier that will be impenetrable to water.